PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 08:16:22
+Last updated: 2024-04-06 08:16:55
-Random Quote: If you had to fall into a woman's arms, my son, why couldn't they have been Margaery Tyrell's?  -  Catelyn Stark
+Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton